-To increase throughput on a single endpoint it is possible to increase the maximum concurrency.
-For more information about how to tune the endpoint message processing consult the tuning guide.
+It is possible to increase the maximum concurrency to increase the throughput of a single endpoint.
+For more information about how to tune the endpoint message processing, consult the tuning guide.

 Degree of parallelism = Math.Ceiling(MaxConcurrency / NumberOfMessagesToFetch)

 The following examples illustrate how the formula is applied when the concurrency is greater or equal to 10.

 Each parallel message retrieval requires one long polling connection.

 A single endpoint requires multiple connections.
 Connections might be established or reused due to the connection pooling of the HTTP client infrastructure.
 By default, a single SQS client has a connection limit of 50 connections.
 When more than 50 connections are used, the endpoint connections will get queued up, and performance might decrease.